logo

 Albert Einstein IQ and his life

 Albert Einstein was one of Hermann and Pauline Einstein's two children.
-He was born in Ulm in Wurttemberg's Kingdom of Wurttemberg to Hermann and Pauline Einstein, Maja Einstein being his younger sister.
-Soon after, the family relocated to Munich, where their father joined his uncle to establish the Elektrotechnische Fabrik J. Einstein & Cie Company, which would specialize in direct current electrical equipment production.
+He was born in Ulm, in the Kingdom of Württemberg, to Hermann and Pauline Einstein, and his younger sister was Maja Einstein.
+Soon after, the family relocated to Munich, where their father joined his uncle to establish Elektrotechnische Fabrik J. Einstein & Cie, a company specializing in the production of direct current electrical equipment.

-Albert Einstein had an extremely high IQ but, as a child, was slow-talking.
-Even his parents took him to a doctor: they "were terrified when I needed one."
-Even at two years old, when he began speaking some words, he developed bad habits that caused his family members to call him an "idiot."
+Albert Einstein had an extremely high IQ, but as a child, he was slow to speak.
+His parents were so concerned that they took him to a doctor.
+He later recounted, "They were terrified when I needed one."
+Even after he began speaking around the age of two, he developed some speech habits that led family members to call him an "idiot".

 Einstein intensely disliked authority figures; once, his principal expelled him for being too conservative at school.
 Yet these very same characteristics of Einstein contributed to his genius - his stubborn nature led to asking very intelligent questions of them.
 At the same time, slow speech enabled him to take in and understand details people took for granted.
 At age 5, his father gave him a compass, which became his lifelong fascination: magnetic fields being at the heart of all this discovery!